dot-all/typescript/README.md

-# TypeScript Mini-Projects, Algorithms, and Challenges
+# TypeScript
+Welcome to the TypeScript Mini-Projects, Algorithms, and Challenges repository.
+Here you will find a variety of implementations designed to enhance your skills in TypeScript.
+Currently featured projects include: